Isalo serotine: Distribution and ecology

-Laephotis malagasyensis is known only from the vicinity of Isalo National Park, an area of about 2000 km^{2} (800 sq mi), in interior southwestern Madagascar.
+Laephotis malagasyensis is known only from the vicinity of Isalo National Park, an area of about 2000 km2, in interior southwestern Madagascar.
 The holotype was caught in 1967 in a mistnet set in a row of palms along a river in dry savannah habitat.
 Peterson and colleagues reported that it had been collected near the village of Marinday, but Goodman and Ranivo suggested that it may instead have come from near Ilakaka.
 Two specimens, a male and a female, were collected at different localities in Isalo National Park in early December 2002, both in mistnets near rivers.
 The male had enlarged testes and the female had recently stopped lactating and had large mammae.
 Two others followed in 2003, also from the national park, and caught in woodland near rivers.
 A 2009 study on echolocation described the call of six individuals of L. malagasyensis from an unspecified site within the national park.
 In view of its small known range and the threat of habitat destruction, the IUCN Red List assesses the species as "vulnerable"; further research is recommended on its roosting and dietary habits.